 - Do you know what happens?
-That you put too much ink, you see a lot of relief, so it is normal that all that extra ink comes out, keep curing it 3 times a day and apply the cream recommended by your Tattoo artist
+That you put too much ink, you see a lot of relief, so it is normal for all that extra ink to come out, keep curing it 3 times a day and use the cream recommended by your Tattooist.

 - It is the excess of ink and it is fine but it is not so much what you have to expel, just try to wash it 3 times a day with neutral soap and keep it hydrated

-- It may be, don’t be scared, the first week is the most important, keep taking care of him and don’t let him get the sun
+- It may be, do not be scared, the first week is the most important, keep taking care of it and do not get the sun

-- It is recommended to use Rehydrating Tattoo cream
+- It is advisable to use rehydrating cream for tattoos

-- My tattoo was like this but I started using vitamin E super goodooo I recommend it
+- My tattoo was like this but I started using vitamin E super good, I recommend it.

-- My tattoo artist recommended me to use lubridem blue cap that helps the color stay alive, I’m using it once a day not applying much because overhydrates
+- My tattoo artist recommended me to use lubridem blue cap That helps the color stay alive.
+I'm using it once a day, don't apply much because it over-hydrates.

 ✅❓ Is it true that finger tattoos fade or smudge easily?

-- If they take care of themselves as they should be since they are tattooed on their fingers, they will not fade !! do not use chlorine or other solvents that can damage the ink, avoid scratching when they start to heal, use moisturizing ointments such as bepanthen, etc
+- If they take care of themselves as they should be since they are tattooed on the fingers, they do not fade !! do not use bleach or other solvents that can damage the ink, avoid scratching when they start to heal, use moisturizing ointments such as bepanthen, etc.

 - Yes, they have to be touched up every so often due to the area they are in but they are beautiful

-🈴 Welcome to TATUAJES Y MODA here you will find the latest trends in the Tattoo World ...
+🈴 Welcome to Best Tattoos Ideas and Designs here you will find the latest trends in the Tattoo World ...
 Why?

 🕉️Select a topic of your interest: